 with the GVWUA.

 Holly: GVWUA money is paying these scammers to steal our water!
 Hermundstad and Gingerich are under contract to GVWUA!
-That helps explain the 3% increase in administrative costs Mark Harris the GVWUA Manager added to the shareholders bill for 2018!
+That helps explain the 3% increase in administrative costs to the Associations shareholders that Mark Harris added in 2018!

 Holly: Mark Harris working on water marketing since he became manager!
-Isn't his job to protect the interests of the shareholder
+Isn't his job to protect the interests of the shareholders and maintain the ditches and laterals?

 Reclamation will use this information